OasisLMF/OpenDataTransform/examples/demonstration/one-way-transformation/README.md

 # One Way Transformation

-This shows a transformation that runs though multiple stages using `A->B` followed by `B->C`.
-It is not reversible as `B-C.yaml` does not have a reverse transformation defined.
+This shows a transformation that can be used to run through one stage of transformation A -> B, or multiple stages using `A -> B` followed by `B -> C`.

 Basic maths operations are used to demonstrate the structure and operation of the files and program.